 In Asia, Clinton Reaches Across Islands

-LIANE HANSEN, host:
+LIANE HANSEN, Host:

 NPR's Anthony Kuhn is traveling with the secretary and has this report from Siem Reap, Cambodia.

-In Hanoi yesterday, Secretary Clinton restated U.S. support for Japan's jurisdiction over the uninhabited islands in the East China Sea.
+ANTHONY KUHN: In Hanoi yesterday, Secretary Clinton restated U.S. support for Japan's jurisdiction over the uninhabited islands in the East China Sea.

 KUHN: Japanese Foreign Ministry spokesman Noriyuki Shikata suggests that the simmering dispute with China will draw the U.S. and Japan closer.

-Mr. SHIKATA: We think that the current uncertain situation in the region will provide opportunities for us to update our alliance.
+SHIKATA: We think that the current uncertain situation in the region will provide opportunities for us to update our alliance.

-Yesterday, Foreign Minister Yang Jiechi warned Secretary Clinton to be careful in handling and speaking about the Diaoyu Islands row.
+KUHN: Yesterday, Foreign Minister Yang Jiechi warned Secretary Clinton to be careful in handling and speaking about the Diaoyu Islands row.
 Secretary Clinton made it clear that U.S. relations with China were not the lynchpin of U.S. involvement in the region.

-Ms. CLINTON: We will consult closely with our treaty allies, Japan, South Korea, Australia, Thailand, and the Philippines, as the foundation of our engagement in the Asia-Pacific.
+CLINTON: We will consult closely with our treaty allies, Japan, South Korea, Australia, Thailand, and the Philippines, as the foundation of our engagement in the Asia-Pacific.
 And we will continue to expand our emerging partnerships with a wide range of countries from New Zealand, India, China, Indonesia.

-Anthony Kuhn, NPR News, Siem Reap, Cambodia.
+KUHN: Anthony Kuhn, NPR News, Siem Reap, Cambodia.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.